jgehrig/neovim-qt/README.md

 ...
 ```

-Notice `runtime:` is non-empty and points to a folder containing `nvim_gui_shim.vim`.
+Notice `runtime:` is non-empty and points to a folder with `nvim_gui_shim.vim`.

 ### Why does :Gui... not work in init.vim?

-The `:Gui...` commands such as `:GuiFont` are not available in init.vim.
-The Gui runtime shim has not been loaded yet in this context.
+The `:Gui...` commands are not loaded when `init.vim` runs.

-These options should be configured in `ginit.vim`.
-This file can be placed in the same directory as `init.vim`.
+These options must be configured from `ginit.vim`.
+The file should be placed in the same directory as `init.vim`.

-Alternatively, you can use the standard vim options such as`:set guifont=...` directly in `init.vim`.
+Alternatively, NeovimQt responds to some vim options.
+You can `:set guifont=...` directly in `init.vim`.

 ### How do I disable the GUI Tabs?
-`:GuiTabline 0`
+Try `:GuiTabline 0`.
+This option can be added to `ginit.vim`.

 To prevent startup flicker, see [Wiki - Configuration Options](https://github.com/equalsraf/neovim-qt/wiki/Configuration-Options)

 ### Why does the popup menu look different?
-The popup/completion menu is rendered in Qt, instead of Neovim's canvas.

-You can disable this feature:
-`:GuiPopupmenu 0`
+Try `:GuiPopupmenu 0`.
+This option can be added to `ginit.vim`.

+The menu looks different because it is a widget rendered via Qt.
+Many users expect the `nvim` TUI (Terminal UI) menu instead.

 ### How do I change the font?
 `:GuiFont Fira Code:h12`